wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.4.8 =
+* bugFix: Windows 8+ running Chrome behaved as a mobile instead of as a desktop browser.

 = 1.4.7 =
 * bugFix: On certain web server the editor window didn't display correctly due to a double HTML header declaration.
 * bugFix: The "download" was ignoring the "only registerd user" option.